We appreciate the support and patience of our sponsors, partners and members during this time.

 The Center for Automotive Diversity, Inclusion & Advancement (CADIA) is a non-profit organization focused on advancing talent in the automotive industry in a diverse and inclusive way.
-CADIA and SAE International have partnered to present Rev Up 2030, to be held April 22, 2020 at the TFC Center Detroit, Mich., in concurrence with the WCX 2020, North America’s largest mobility engineering event.
+CADIA will present Rev Up 2030, to be held October 29, 2020 at the Michigan State University Management Education Center in Troy, Michigan.

 Automotive companies including OEMs and tier suppliers will be present to talk to prospective employees.
 Professionals of all backgrounds, ages and stages are encouraged to attend to learn about technical and non-technical opportunities in the automotive field.

 Professionals in career advancement will be on hand to answer your questions and review your resume to provide feedback on both your tactical approach – and strategic career planning.
 These meetings are first-come, first-served and reserved for those attending the career fair.

 There is no cost for the Career Fair, but you must register for it in advance.

 If you register for the Rev Up 2030 morning session and also want to attend the Career Fair, be sure to register for the Career Fair here.